JohnHakansson/SimpleTunes/README.md

 In order to launch the application inside an IDE JavaFX is required.
 For help in installing JavaFX check the following link: https://www.youtube.com/watch?v=t4ehYIynI34
-The application can then be launched from the main method in the "UI" class.
+The following folders need to be added to the build path: SoundBass, SoundDrums, SoundSynthNotes, SoundArp, SoundSynthChords The application can then be launched from the main method in the "UI" class.

 Shapes will automatically begin generating.
 Try placing shapes in the grid.